ashwinkumar12345/intro_to_html/README.md

 </body>
 ```
 <a name="loadingimages"></a>
-> ## Loading Images
+> ## Loading images

-You can use an *img* tag to load an image.
+You can use an `img` tag to load an image.
-It has an attribute *src* that holds the url of the image
+It has an attribute `src` that holds the url of the image.
-You do not need a closing img tag as it is not wrapping another element
+In this case, you don't need a closing `img` tag as it's not wrapping another element.
-You can also add an alt attribute that loads if your image fails to load or if somebody is using an assistive device such as a screen reader
+You can also add an `alt` attribute that loads if your image fails to load or if somebody is using an assistive device such as a screen reader.

 ```
 <body>
   <img src="http://.....jpg" alt="description of the image"/>
 </body>
 ```

-You can nest images in lists as well
+You can nest images in lists as well.

 <a name="links"></a>
-> ## Adding Links
+> ## Adding links

-You can use an *a* tag to load an image.
+You can use an `a` tag to load an image.
-It has an attribute *href* that holds the url of the image
+It has an attribute `href` that holds the url of the image.
-The url can be an absolute or relative path
+The url can be an absolute or relative path.
-You also need to add the text that is to be seen
+You also need to add the text that's to be seen.

 ```
 <a href="http://www.google.com">Google homepage</a>